-- Merck will ask for emergency use authorization for its daily pill after a clinical trial showed its drug molnupiravir reduced the risk of hospitalization or death from COVID-19 by 50 percent.
+- Merck has received emergency use authorization for its daily pill after a clinical trial showed its drug molnupiravir reduced the risk of hospitalization or death from COVID-19 by 50 percent.

-- Proponents say the pills would provide people with an easy and accessible way to treat symptoms of COVID-19.
+- Proponents say these types of pills would provide people with an easy and accessible way to treat symptoms of COVID-19.

 - Others, however, say developing antiviral treatments for other illnesses such as the flu have proven to be more difficult than first anticipated.

-For some, treatment for COVID-19 could be as simple as taking a daily pill.
+For some people, treatment for COVID-19 could be as simple as taking a daily pill.

-Several oral antiviral treatments for COVID-19 are in the works, including one that may be available soon.
+Several oral antiviral treatments for COVID-19 are in the works, while others are already available, albeit still in short supply.

 Experts say antiviral treatments represent an important front in curtailing and ending the COVID-19 pandemic and its transition to an endemic disease that’s among the population but manageable.

 Antiviral drugs — already used to treat HIV, hepatitis C, and the flu, among others — work by inhibiting viral replication, lowering viral loads, and making people less sick as well as potentially less likely to transmit the virus to others, experts say.